Central Provident Fund: Dependents' Protection Scheme

-The Dependents' Protection Scheme provides a maximum coverage of $46,000 for families to tide over the first few years in the event of an insured member's terminal illness, total permanent disability or death up to 60 years old.
-The annual premium increases with age, from $36 at 21 years old to $260 at 55 years old.
+The Dependents' Protection Scheme (DPS) provides insured members and/or their families with some money to get through the first few years should the insured members meet an untimely death, suffer from terminal Illness or total permanent disability.
+DPS covers insured members up to 65 years old.
+Members up to 60 years old will be covered for a maximum sum assured of $70,000.
+For members above age 60 and up to age 65, DPS covers them up to a maximum sum assured of $55,000.
+The annual premium increases with age, from $18 for 34 years old and below, to $298 for those 60 to 64 years old.

-Housing Schemes
+Housing schemes

 The Ordinary Account savings can be used to purchase a home under the CPF housing schemes.
 A Housing and Development Board (HDB) flat may be purchased under the Public Housing Scheme, or a private property under the Residential Properties Scheme.
 CPF savings may be used for full or partial payment of the property, and to service the monthly housing payments.
-Home buyers who are taking a bank loan to finance their property purchase have to pay the first 5% of the down payment in cash.
+With effect from 20 Aug 2024, the Loan-to-Value (LTV) limit for HDB loans was lowered from 80% to 75%.
+This brings the LTV limit for HDB loans in line with loans granted by financial institutions, which remains at 75% for first home loans.
 If a flat is purchased under the Public Housing Scheme, mortgage insurance under the Home Protection Scheme will be necessary.

-Investment Scheme
+Investment scheme

 CPF members may invest their Ordinary Account balance under the CPF Investment Scheme – Ordinary Account (CPFIS-OA) and their Special Account balance under the CPF Investment Scheme – Special Account (CPFIS-SA), subject to caps.
 Assets that may be invested includes Insurance, unit trusts, Exchange Traded Funds (ETFs), Fixed Deposits, Bonds and Treasury Bills, Shares, Property Fund and Gold.
 From 1 July 2010, only monies in excess of $20,000 in the Ordinary Account and $40,000 in the Special Account can be invested.
+Profits made from investments are not withdrawable but members do not have to make any top-up to their CPF if they incur losses on investments.

-CPF Withdrawal
+CPF withdrawal

 From 2003 to 2013, CPF members who left Singapore withdrew SGD$426 million, or 0.3 per cent of the average total members' balances each year.

 From 2013 to 2017, an annual average of 13,500 CPF members, or 0.4% of total CPF members, withdrew their CPF monies when they left Singapore.